No Man's Land (2021 American film): Plot

 Gustavo meets Luis after visiting the morgue, and Luis gives him a gun so that Gustavo can find and kill Jackson.
 As Jackson journeys in the desert, he is picked up by cattle ranchers Hector and his daughter, Maria, and takes him and his horse back to his ranch.
 While working at Hector's ranch, Jackson bonds with Maria and the other ranchers.
 During a visit to a bar, Luis finds Jackson at the bar, but he leaves after other attendees threaten him and his gang to leave.

-The next morning, Jackson calls his father, who tells him that the Texas Rangers will come to extradite him to the States with the Mexician Police, but he hangs up.
+The next morning, Jackson calls his father, who tells him that the Texas Rangers will come to extradite him to the States with the Mexican Police, but he hangs up.
 Jackson leaves his horse under Maria's care before taking a bus to Guanajuato.
-However, Luis follows Jackson on the bus where he is taking.
-Luis and Gustavo stopped the bus and caught Jackson, but he was distracted by one of the passengers recording the scene on a phone, which allowed Jackson to escape into the forest.
+However, Luis follows Jackson on to the bus after he and Gustavo stop the vehicle.
+Luis is distracted by one of the passengers recording the scene on a phone, allowing Jackson to escape into the forest.
 Gustavo breaks off with Luis after discovering Jackson is heading to his hometown.

-Jackson stumbles upon a cabin owned by an elderly couple before being captured by the Mexican police.
-They and him over to Ramirez, who has come to extradite him.
-Jackson manages to escape Ramirez before he spots Gustavo attending his son's funeral and heads to the church where the funeral occurs.
-Jackson expresses his remorse for killing his son, and Gustavo forgives him.
+Jackson stumbles on a cabin owned by an elderly couple before being captured by the Mexican police.
+They hand him over to Ramirez, who has come to extradite him.
+Jackson manages to escape Ramirez before he spots Gustavo attending his son's funeral and heads to the church where the funeral is happening.
+Jackson expresses remorse to Gustavo for killing his son and Gustavo forgives him.
 Luis appears and has Jackson at gunpoint, but Ramirez arrives and shoots Luis, killing him.
-Jackson returns to Texas to see his family before Ramirez takes him in to serve two years in prison.
+Jackson returns to Texas to see his family, before Ramirez takes him in to serve two years in prison.